sashaouellet/BuildersPlot/README.md

 Users can only build and destroy in the plots they claim, solving the problem of "griefing" many servers face.

 ## How it Works
 The plugin customizes what actions are limited to plots through a config file.
 By having event listeners, the plugin can track the actions of players in order to determine if what they are doing is allowed **where** they are doing it.
 Plot objects and the properties of individual players as they pertain to plots are serialized into their own individual YAML files for data storage.
-These objects are also deserializable.
+These objects are also serializable.